Sigmmma/c20/src/content/h3/h3-ek/h3-tool/readme.md

 * scenario - A local tag path to a scenario without extension
 * bsp-name - The name of a BSP tag referenced by the scenario tag

-If you use the [Osoyoos launcher][osoyoos] or the Python script supplied this step will be done automatically.
+If you use the [Osoyoos launcher](~osoyoos) or the Python script supplied this step will be done automatically.

 ## Lightmapping using the Python script
 You need to install [Python][] if you haven't already see the [official documentation on how to do that for your platform](https://docs.python.org/3/using/index.html), if at some point you are asked if you wish to add python to `PATH` it is suggested you do that as it will make your life easier.